Pekkapersreika/cube-scrambler/README.md

 python scrambler.py
 ```

-5. Use the spacebar to start and stop the timer, and 'c' to plot the graph.
+5. Use the spacebar to start and stop the timer.
 Click on the legend to toggle lines on or off

 ## File Structure